or

 Donate to (or follow) Native American and Indigenous charities.

 There are many Native American organizations doing incredible work that you can donate to, including some environmental-focused groups.
-Here are just a few of them.
+Here's a look at just a few of them.

 Indigenous Environmental Network is a grassroots network that fights for environmental and economic justice for Indigenous peoples in the U.S. The group does so by educating Indigenous peoples of all ages about their history, with a goal of empowering them and protecting Indigenous peoples’ civil rights.